Mahmoudz/Porto/README.md

 ![](/assets/porto_visual_diagram.png)

-Before diving deeper, let's understand the different levels of code we will have in your code base:
+Before diving deeper, let's take a moment to understand the different levels of code you will have in your codebase:

 #### Code Levels

-- **Low-level code**: the framework code (implements basic operations like reading files from a disk, or interacting with a database).
+- **Low-level code**: the framework code (implements basic operations like reading files from a disk or interacting with a database).
 Usually lives in the Vendor directory.
-- **Mid-level code**: the application general code (implements functionality that serves the High-level code.
-And it relies on the Low-level code to function).
+- **Mid-level code**: the application general code (implements functionality that serves the High-level code and relies on the Low-level code to function).
 Should be in the `Ship` layer.
 - **High-level code**: the business logic code (encapsulates complex logic and relies on the Mid-level code to function).
 Should be in the `Containers` layer.

+By understanding these three levels of code, you can better organize your codebase and ensure that each level is responsible for the appropriate tasks.
+The Low-level code provides the basic functionality for your application, while the Mid-level code serves as a bridge between the Low-level and High-level code.
+The High-level code contains your application-specific business logic and encapsulates complex operations.

+With **Porto**, you can easily separate your code into these different levels and ensure that each level is responsible for the appropriate tasks.
+This separation of concerns helps to make your code more maintainable and scalable over time.